-As described earlier, at power-up nvSRAM performs a Power-Up RECALL operation for t{FA} duration during which, all memory accesses are disabled.
+As described earlier, nvSRAM performs a Power-Up RECALL operation after power-up and therefore, all memory accesses are disabled for t{FA} duration after power-up.
 The HSB pin can be probed to check the Ready/Busy status of nvSRAM after power-up.